desecho/ansible-playbook-server-legacy/README.md

 * Deployment happens manualy.
 It is easy to do but you still have to connect directly to the server and run commands
 * Questionable backup solution
 * There are a few issues which have not been resolved for the moment
-    * `provisionall` command does not stop on error so you need to visually make sure there are no red lines on the screen
     * Ansible event statuses shows change in places it shouldn't do so sometimes
     * It restarts nginx multiple times while provisioning
-    * You have to run initial `provision init` command 2 times to make it work.
     * It is not optimized.
     * It breaks the server for some time while provisioning.